monadicsystems/monadicsystems.github.io/post4.md

 6. _

-   The dispatcher fails with `next`, and the user gets a default 404 response if the request doesn't match any of our patterns.
+   The dispatcher fails with `next` and the user gets a default 404 response if the request doesn't match any of our patterns.

 Brilliant.
 Let's define the dispatcher function using `-XLambdaCase`, and feed that in to the `route` function to bring everything together.